 Subsistence agriculture continues to employ the vast majority of the country's work force and smallholder agricultural productivity and productivity growth is weak.
 Heavy reliance on aluminium, which accounts for about one-third of exports, subjects the economy to volatile international prices.
-Estimated GPD growth in 2013 was 7%, with agriculture representing 29%, industry 25% and services 46.4% (CIA World Factbook).
+Estimated GPD growth in 2014 was 7%, with agriculture representing 29%, industry 21% and services 50% (CIA World Factbook).

 Mozambique reformed its telecommunications landscape in 1992.
 There is one fixed line operator - Telecomunicações de Moçambique (TDM) and three mobile operators providing services - mCel, the incumbent mobile subsidiary of TDM, Vodacom Mozambique (2003) and Movitel (2012).
 While the mobile sub-sector experienced growth rates with the introduction of competition, growth has slowed due to ineffective cost structures and insufficient infrastructure.
-Market penetration is below the African average, with 88,100 fixed phone lines in use and 8.108 million mobile phones (2012 CIA World Factbook).
-Internet penetration is quite low with 613,600 users in 2009 (CIA World Factbook).
+In terms of Communications there were 68,800 fixed phone lines in use and 18.4 million mobile phones (est. 2014 CIA World Factbook).
+Internet penetration is quite low with 1.4 million users estimated in 2014 (CIA World Factbook).
 During 2013 the Government initiated a revision of the 2004 Telecommunications Act to support the development of infrastructure and greater competition.